thisfred/autoqueue/README.txt

   seconds.
 For instance 4440 will get you a queue of 74 minutes, which is a common size for blank audio CDs.
 Default: 0

-- relax: Filter to relax the block track rules: use any search expression you can use in the quod libet search to allow some songs to break the rules.
-For instance I use: '(#(added < 30 days),grouping=favorites)', so that my favorites, and anything I added in the last month can be played more often than the block track variable indicates.
-Default: ''

 - restrict: Filter to restrict which tracks autoqueue finds.
 For instance, you could use 'genre=reggae', to find only songs with the genre reggae or '&(#(date > 1979), #(date < 1990))' to find only